Managing Academic Difficulties

 Visit the Learning Center and Writing Lab

-Students are encouraged to use the Learning Center services during times of challenge as well as for general use that includes boosting grades and/or seeking new study techniques.
+Other services offered by the Learning Center include individual tutoring, online tutoring and drop-in tutoring for biology, business, chemistry, math, physics and writing.
+Students are encouraged to use the Learning Center services during times of challenge as well as for general use that includes boosting grades and seeking new study techniques.

 Work with Other Students

-Forming small study groups outside of class to review professor notes/readings and prepare for exams is an effective way to build friendships and boost academics.
+Forming small study groups outside of class to review professor notes, discuss readings and prepare for exams is an effective way to build friendships and boost academics.